 Philosophy majors can earn a Bioethics Concentration within the major by completing (along with the requirements in the major): (a) Ethical Theory (PHIL 3202) and (b) three bioethics courses, (i) at least one of which must be an upper-level (3000+) philosophy course, and (ii) no more than two of which may be offered outside the department and count toward the concentration.
 (Non-philosophy courses counted toward the concentration do not count towards the philosophy major).
 (See more at the Philosophy Department page.)
 Questions about the Bioethics Concentration should be directed to the Director of Undergraduate Studies in Philosophy or the Bioethics Minor Coordinator in the Kennedy Institute of Ethics, Dr. Laura Bishop.

-The following courses all count toward the Bioethics Minor; all are for Spring 2024.
+The following Spring 2026 courses count toward the Bioethics minor.
 For more information about undergraduate courses in Bioethics, contact Dr. Laura Bishop, Associate Teaching Professor and Academic Program Director at the Institute.

 Outside the classroom, get connected with bioethics at Georgetown by joining the Undergraduate Bioethics Society or the Bioethics Bowl team.
 Submit your creative or analytic work in bioethics to our Bioethics Research Showcase.